Rishi0303/Rishi0303/README.md

 - 👋 Hi, I’m @Rishi0303
 - 👀 I’m interested in robotics
-- 🌱 I’m currently learning python, Java
+- 🌱 I’m currently learning skills based on python, Java
 - 📫 How to reach me

 <a href="www.linkedin.com/in/rishi-v-67109a20b">